executablebooks/markdown-it-myst-extras/README.md

 Note, for typing, we import this package with `import type`, to ensure the imports are not present in the compiled JavaScript.

+### Why Vitest?

+There are a number of JavaScript unit testing frameworks (see [this comparison](https://raygun.com/blog/javascript-unit-testing-frameworks/), [jest] is easy to setup/use, flexible, and well used in large projects however does not currently have [native support for ESM](https://github.com/jestjs/jest/issues/9430). [vitest] was chosen for out-of-the box compatibility with [jest], however, it is both more performant and is currently easier to integrate with ESM/TypeScript packages.

 ### Why Rollup?

 The three main bundlers are; Webpack, Rollup and Parcel, with the functionality gap between all of these bundlers narrowing over the years.